“Our lives begin to end the day we become silent about things that matter.” Marin Luther King, I have a Dream, 1963

 Owners deserve far greater transparency from the SHCA Board.
 Actions of the Board, like the ones listed here, too often alienate owners and are as I see it unacceptable.

-• Refusing to provide an independent group to administer our elections.
-The manager, wholly owned by the developer and dependent on the contract approved by the developer majority board, is not independent.
+Refusing to provide an independent group to administer our elections.
+The manager, wholly owned by the developer and dependent on the contract approved by the developer's majority board, is not independent.

-• Mailing out more ballots than exist owners eligible to vote, then refusing owners sufficient access to election materials, most importantly a list of voters to whom ballots were sent, to confirm proper election administration.
+Mailing out more ballots than exist owners eligible to vote, then refusing owners sufficient access to election materials, most importantly a list of voters to whom ballots were sent, to confirm proper election administration.
+Candidates should be able to communicate wiht owner via email- at least for the short period of candidacy.
+Owners should know more about who governs them than the one page that shows up in the ballot.
+The law set a minimum requirement- not reasonable one.
+The board should hold town halls or similar forum for owners to get to know candidates.

-• Holding the annual owners' meeting (and associated election vote count) on December 28th, at 10 am, between two major holiday periods.
+Holding the annual owners' meeting (and associated election vote count) on December 28th, at 10 am, between two major holiday periods.
 Really???
+This was a practice of the past.
+Last election was a bit different.
+Lets hope it will not return.
+But only owner engagement will ensure this.

 In my estimate the above fails any measure of transparency, fails to demonstrate a desire to encourage owner involvement, and demonstrates poor leadership.
 If elected, I will work to end this.